 Montréal’s answer to that outdoor dance party is Igloofest, an electronic music festival in the Old Port across four weekends in January and February.
 It’s the place to see locals turned out in their most eye-catching winter wear, which ranges from vintage fur coats to full-body ski suits – there’s an annual contest for the best festival outfit.
-An immunization passport is required.
-(Update: Due to new COVID-19 restrictions, Igloofest 2022 will not take place.)

 Don’t be surprised to see locals toting skis through the heart of Québec City, whose stone ramparts and cobblestone streets are at their prettiest in winter.
 Just outside the fortified center are the Plains of Abraham, fields where cross-country skiers loop through snowy terrain commanding views of the St. Lawrence River far below.
 I love to fit a quick ski in whenever I’m in town.